-A patent is a legal document that gives you the power to prevent other people from using an invention—in other words, it can be described as a legal monopoly given to you by the government.
-From a business perspective, it is easy to see that having a monopoly on an invention helps you drive more demand for your product and keep prices high.
-If your customers cannot buy your product from a competitor, then they must buy it from you.
+A patent is a legal document that gives you the power to prevent other people from using an invention.
+In other words, it can be described as a legal monopoly given to you by the government.

 Patenting your invention can increase the asset value of your company and increase your chances of securing investment.